siniradam/equal.place/README.md

 - dicebear - Handsome avatars
 - noble/secp256k1 - Key generation

 ## Important
 This is a project in progress.
-May not be functional.
+Some features aren't implemented.

 # Changes
 - All profiles are now stored in indexedDB
+- Platform icon is displayed if exists.

 ## TODO
 - ✅ Store fetched users